-Experts assist with Hopewell Ceremonial Earthworks nomination
+Experts Assist with Hopewell Ceremonial Earthworks Nomination

-Recently, in August of 2013, national and international experts convened in Central Ohio to discuss technical aspects for preparing the Hopewell Ceremonial Earthworks for nomination.
+In August of 2013, national and international experts convened in Central Ohio to discuss technical aspects for preparing the Hopewell Ceremonial Earthworks for nomination.
 Mr. Gustavo Araoz, President of the International Council on Monuments and Sites (ICOMOS), Honorable Glenna Wallace, Chief of the Eastern Shawnee Tribe of Oklahoma, Honorable Billy Friend, Chief of the Wyandotte Nation, Dr. Willem Willems & Dr. Douglas C. Comer, Co-Presidents of the International Committee on Archaeological Heritage Management (IACHM), Dr. Helaine Silverman from the Department of Anthropology at the University of Illinois & Phyllis Ellin from the National Park Service Office of International Affaris were some of the distinguished guests who toured the earthwork sites which make up the Hopewell Ceremonial Earthworks nomination.
 Local, state and federal officials were also on hand to meet and discuss the nomination with the group as they traveled between Newark, Chillicothe and Lebanon, Ohio.
 The experts provided valuable information and insight for the nomination committee while they interacted with officials at all of the Hopewell Ceremonial Earthworks sites.

 Friends of Ancient Ohio Earthworks